nrkno/core-icons/docs/public/readme.md

 Icons refers to all image assets other than logos.

 Icon image assets are licensed under a Creative Commons Attribution 4.0 International License. (https://creativecommons.org/licenses/by/4.0/).

-### Previews

-Preview icons follow the above naming conventions, and should be treated as part of the appropriate content type

 ## Browse icons